aiops/logsight-sdk-py/docs/source/quick_start/quick_start.rst

             log_records.append((tokens[level_idx], ' '.join(tokens[msg_idx:])))

     except OSError:
-        sys.exit("Could not open/read file")
+        sys.exit('Could not open/read file')

 Send log records
 ================

-+ store a timestamp indicating when log records started to be sent
++ Store a timestamp indicating when log records started to be sent
-+ iterate over the log records, extract the log level and log message
++ Iterate over the log records, extract the log level and log message
-+ send the log level and message using the logger and the appropriate log function
++ Send the log level and message using the logger and the appropriate log function
-+ once all records have been sent, flush the log handler to force buffered records to be sent
++ Once all records have been sent, flush the log handler to force buffered records to be sent
-+ store a timestamp indicating when the last log records were sent
++ Store a timestamp indicating when the last log record was sent

 .. code:: python